SouljaVR/AutoImmobilizeOSC/README.md

 ![image](https://github.com/SouljaVR/AutoImmobilizeOSC/blob/main/Locomotion_test_ExampleOpti.gif)

+If you see neither of the above working, it probably means OSC isnt working.
+Check the OSC debug menu to confirm.
+If you aren't recieving signals from 'ThumbParamsOSC', Restart VRChat and try again.
+If it still isnt working, do the following:

+- Open 'Run' in Windows (Windows Key + R)
+- Type in `%AppData%`
+- Navigate to `AppData\LocalLow\VRChat\VRChat` and delete the **contents** of the OSC folder.
+- Restart VRChat and it should all work now.

 You can also **manually** immobilize yourself by turning off the 'Auto Immobilze Toggle' on the left, and just toggling the icon on the right manually yourself.

 ## Things to note/Drawbacks